mcd500/teep-device/docs/building_with_docker.md

 # Sync and update the submodules
 $ git submodule sync --recursive
 $ git submodule update --init --recursive

+# Match the user privilege with it is used in container
+# Container uses build-user account with 1000:1000
+$ sudo chown -R 1000:1000 teep-device/
+$ sudo chmod -R o+w teep-device/
+$ git config --global --add safe.directory $(pwd)/teep-device
 ```

 **Start the Docker**